 My passion has from my undergraduate years been the health and care needs of sexual minority patients (LGBTQ).
 The last few years, my focus has mainly been on the older adult.
 Theoretically, my work is influenced by critical theories (gender, queer and crip theories), particularly how that intersects with gerontology.

 1997-1998 University of Gothenburg

 M.S. (one-year) Nursing, Sexology (Courses in sexology; clinical [90 ECTS-credits] and didactic [30 ECTS-credits])

 Lic.
 Med.
 Sci. (med. lic.), Caring science

 My dissertation research is a randomized controlled trial (PhONEME) studying the effect of an app with patient-reported outcome measures (PROM).
 The reported measures are symptoms related to radiotherapy in patients treated for prostate cancer.

-The first patients in the study were included the summer of 2015 and should include 150 patients.
+The first patients in the study were included the summer of 2015 and inclusion ended in 2017.

 In a collaboration between KI and the Student Union (MF), I participated in the review the nursing and medical students did of their programmes regarding equity.
 A report was published in Swedish: Vidgade perspektiv i utbildningen [Widened perspectives in the education].